 Some advice I would give incoming Future Trade Leader Fellows includes being flexible and eager to learn new material.
 Also, ask to join meetings on topics that interest you and ask questions if action items are unclear.
 Additionally, make sure to be engaged in the meetings.

 Q: What’s next for Jasmine Taylor?
-What are you looking forward to ?
+What are you looking forward to in the near future?

 I will be attending Graduate School at the end of August.
 I will be studying International Relations with concentrations in International Business, Finance, and Trade.
 I am very excited to start my Master of Arts Program and cannot wait to see what the future holds!